 The best monochrome printer for small businesses we've tested is the Canon imageCLASS MF445dw.
 This all-in-one laser model feels incredibly well-built, and it provides easy access to toner cartridges and paper jams.
 It features an impressive scanner, including a flatbed, an automatic document feeder that performs double-sided scans, as well as copy and fax capabilities.
 The scan resolution isn't as high as other options, but it should still be high enough to scan black-and-white documents.

 It has an outstandingly high page yield for black prints, and it even accepts high-yield toner cartridges that should last you even longer, though we haven't tested them.
 Since you won't need to replace the toner cartridge often, the cost-per-print remains exceptionally low.
 It also prints black-only text documents very quickly.
 You can connect to it via Ethernet, USB, Wi-Fi, AirPrint, and Mopria Print, as well as from an external storage device, but sadly it doesn't support SD cards.

-Unfortunately, since it's a monochrome printer, it may not be an ideal choice if you occasionally need to print in color.
+Unfortunately, since it's monochrome, it may not be an ideal choice if you occasionally need to print in color.
 Like most laser models, it's terrible at printing photos even only in black and white, with images looking washed out and lacking detail.
 It also lacks Bluetooth support, which may be disappointing for some.
 Nevertheless, this is a fantastic option for small businesses, especially if you only print in black and white, and it's among the best office printers we've tested.